ooddle

 Your phone is not the problem.
 The eight oclock scroll is.

 The case against screens at night is well established.
 Light exposure suppresses melatonin.
 Content keeps the mind active.
 Sleep onset gets delayed.
 Sleep quality drops.
 The solution is simple in theory and hard in practice.
 This thirty day challenge phases out evening screens without relying on willpower.
+The structure does the work that white knuckling cannot.

 Week 1

 Set the cutoff time and prepare alternatives.
 The first week is about building a runway.
+Trying to white knuckle a sudden screen ban produces a relapse by day four.
+The runway makes the change durable.

 • Pick a cutoff.
 Nine pm is a strong default.
 Adjust to what is realistic for your life.